 In Michigan, they started with their “Why” to lay the foundation for personalized learning on a district wide level.
 Why do you do what you do?
 Why do you work with students?
 This laid a strong foundation from which to build, so when personalized learning with students was introduced to their schools, teachers could resonate.

-Dr. Dave Richards, former superintendent for Fraser Public Schools in Fraser, Michigan, was a key leader in introducing personalized learning in his district.
+Dave Richards, PhD, former superintendent for Fraser Public Schools in Fraser, Michigan, was a key leader in introducing personalized learning in his district.
 During a recent conversation, he shared insights he gained during the implementation process, as well as tips for other districts just getting started with personalized learning.

 How did your school district begin its journey towards personalized learning?

 I was a high school principal at the time and we were in the midst of the economic recession that was affecting our community.
 I remember standing in front of the staff and saying, “We’re next.
 We can choose to be victims, or we can choose to control our destiny.”